 If we determine an extraction is necessary to avoid complications, we’ll schedule an extraction appointment to have the wisdom teeth removed.

 We normally extract wisdom teeth under a local anesthetic.
 We may provide you with a light sedative to help you stay calm during the procedure.
-Higher levels of sedation and sleep dentistry options are also available.
+Higher levels of sedation options are also available.